 FOR IMMEDIATE RELEASE

-Montana's Unemployment Rate Drops to 4.5%
+Montana's Unemployment Rate at 4.6%

 ** Unemployment figures are seasonally-adjusted.
 Seasonally-adjusted numbers remove the effects of events that follow a more or less regular month-to-month pattern each year.
 These adjustments make nonseasonal patterns easier to identify.
 The margin of error for the unemployment rate is plus or minus 0.8 percentage points at the 90 percent confidence level.
 All questions relating to the calculation of unemployment rates should be directed to the Montana Department of Labor and Industry's Research and Analysis Bureau at 1-800-541-3904.